 For help navigating this approach, download my free Gut Reset Guide.

-Elemental Diet as a Remedy for Microbial Gut Overgrowths
+Elemental Diet as an Intensive Remedy for Microbial Gut Overgrowth

 Elemental Diet as a Meal Replacement

 Elemental shakes are great for busy days, travel, or symptom flares.
-Replacing one or two meals a day with an elemental shake can offer relief without you having to fully commit to a restrictive protocol.
-Even partial use—just 50% of daily calories—has shown benefits for some gut conditions 11.
+Replacing one or two meals a day with an elemental shake can offer relief without having to fully commit to a restrictive protocol.
+Even partially using an elemental diet for just 50% of daily calories has shown benefits for some gut conditions 13.

 Elemental Diet as a Gut-Friendly Ingredient

-After the initial elemental diet or gut reset, elemental powder also makes for an excellent addition to your daily smoothie, oatmeal, baked goods, and more.
+After the initial elemental diet or gut reset, elemental powder can also make for an excellent addition to your daily smoothie, oatmeal, baked goods, and more.
 Check out my favorite elemental diet powder recipes here.

 Elemental Diet FAQ